arunwidjaja/Utilities/README.md

-# File Backup Utility
+# Utilities
+## Scripts I use for automating regular tasks:

+### backup.bat
-.bat to back up my files with robocopy.
+Backs up my files to mounted network drives with robocopy.
-Run backup.bat.